newcleo-dev-team/lbh15/docs/source/readme_full.rst

 ============

-lbh15 (**L**\ ead **B**\ ismuth **H**\ andbook 20\ **15**) is a Python package that implements the thermo-physical properties of lead, bismuth and lead-bismuth eutectic (lbe) metal alloy available from the handbook edited by OECD/NEA :cite:`Agency2015`:
+lbh15 (**L**\ ead **B**\ ismuth **H**\ andbook 20\ **15**) is a Python package that implements the thermo-physical and thermo-chemical properties of lead, bismuth and lead-bismuth eutectic (lbe) metal alloy available from the handbook edited by OECD/NEA :cite:`Agency2015`:
 `oecd-nea.org <https://www.oecd-nea.org/jcms/pl_14972/handbook-on-lead-bismuth-eutectic-alloy-and-lead-properties-materials-compatibility-thermal-hydraulics-and-technologies-2015-edition?details=true>`_
 .
 The properties implemented in the package are listed in table :numref:`tableprop`.